kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/more-on-functions.md

 # More on functions
+In this lesson, we dive deeper into more details about functions.

-## Scope of Functions
+## Scope of variables in Functions

-Variables defines within the scope of a function has a lifespan within that specific function alone and not available outside of the function in which it was defined
+Variables defined within the scope of a function has a lifespan within that specific function alone and not available outside of the function in which it was defined.
+Step through the code snippet and watch the demonstration to see how the scopes of the functions and variables change.

 ```js
 1 function first(val){